Leonay07/resume-recommender/README.md

 ## Quickstart

 Pick whichever workflow you need.
 Both require a RapidAPI JSearch key stored in `backend/.env`.
+If this file does not exist, please create it manually before starting the services.

 ### Configure RapidAPI Key
 ```